 What Are We Doing?
-Currently, CCSD is working diligently to determine the full nature and scope of this incident and is cooperating with law enforcement's investigation.
-Upon discovering this incident, CCSD immediately launched an investigation, took steps to secure CCSD systems, and began a review to determine what personal data was at risk.
-As part of our ongoing commitment to the security of information in our care, we are working to review our existing policies and procedures, to implement additional safeguards, and to provide additional training to employees on data privacy and security.
+The confidentiality, privacy, and security of information in our care is one of our highest priorities and we take this incident very seriously.
+When we discovered this incident, we immediately launched an investigation and took steps to secure our systems and determine what personal, confidential, and client data might be at risk.
+As part of our ongoing commitment to the security of information in our care, we are working to review our existing policies and procedures, to implement additional safeguards, and to provide additional training to our employees on data privacy and security.
 We will also be notifying state and federal regulators, as required.

-As an added precaution, we are also offering you complimentary access to twelve (12) months of credit monitoring and identity theft restoration services through TransUnion.
+As an added precaution, we are also offering you complimentary access to twelve months of credit monitoring and identity theft restoration services through TransUnion.
 We encourage you to activate these services, as we are not able to act on your behalf to activate them for you.
 Please review the instructions contained in the attached Steps You Can Take to Help Protect Your Information for additional information on these services.

-What Can You Do.
-We encourage you to review the enclosed Steps You Can Take to Help Protect Your Information for additional steps you may take and information on what you can do to better protect against the possibility of identity theft and fraud, should you feel it is appropriate to do so.
+What You Can Do.
+We encourage you to review the enclosed Steps You Can Take To Help Protect Your Information for additional steps you may take and information on what you can do to better protect against the possibility of identity theft and fraud, should you feel it is appropriate to do so.
 You may also activate the complimentary credit and identity monitoring services we are offering.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions about this incident, please call CCSD's dedicated assistance line at 888-490-0594, Monday through Friday between the hours of 6:00 a.m. to 6:00 p.m., Pacific Time.
-You may also write to CCSD at 4828 S. Pearl Street, Las Vegas, NV 89121 or visit our website at www.ccsd.net.
+If you have additional questions, please call our dedicated assistance line at 855-914-4642 between the hours of 9am to 9pm, Monday through Friday, excluding major U.S. holidays.
+You may also write to HSPRD at 70 W. Madison Street, Suite 4000, Chicago, Illinois 60602.